Zhuo-Ren/soundAlarmWhenBreakpointHit/README.md

-A package that is used to sound a alarm when breakpoint hit in pycharm Run main.py and follow the comment.
+A package that is used to sound a alarm when breakpoint hit in pycharm.

+Run main.py and follow the comment.